wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/3-weather-report.md

-In this section we are going to build a flow triggered by a button that will notify us the weather forecast for today and tomorrow.
+In this section, we are going to build a flow triggered by a button that will notify us the weather forecast for today and tomorrow.
 We are going to use the **MSN Weather** connector for this.